mihayy04/PreAmp-Tone-Corrector/README.md

 The circuit is built using discrete components and is designed to provide high-quality audio signal amplification with precise control over low and high frequencies[cite: 309, 313].

 ## 🚀 Key Features
-* **Active Tone Control:** Independent attenuation and amplification ($\pm20dB$) for bass (<500Hz) and treble (>1kHz) frequencies using an RC feedback network[cite: 311, 314, 327].
+* **Active Tone Control:** Independent attenuation and amplification (20dB) for bass (<500Hz) and treble (>1kHz) frequencies using an RC feedback network[cite: 311, 314, 327].
-* **Discrete Analog Design:** The audio path and power regulation are built around classic Bipolar Junction Transistors (BC109C, BC107, BD135)[cite: 313, 557, 851, 916].
+* **Discrete Analog Design:** The audio path and power regulation are built around classic Bipolar Junction Transistors (BC109C, BC107, BD135).
-* **Integrated Linear Power Supply:** An on-board 25V regulated power supply featuring a series pass transistor and an error amplifier, ensuring a stable and low-noise power delivery for the audio stages[cite: 824, 825, 847].
+* **Integrated Linear Power Supply:** An on-board 25V regulated power supply featuring a series pass transistor and an error amplifier, ensuring a stable and low-noise power delivery for the audio stages.
 * **Manufacturing Ready:** Includes full documentation, BOM, and manufacturing tables for immediate PCB fabrication.

 ## 📂 Repository Structure